ocean-Soft287/Tamwiant-privvacy-policy.md/README.md

-# Tamwinat App.md
 Privacy Policy for Tamwinat App
 Effective Date: April 5, 2025
+Last Updated: July 16, 2025

 Welcome to Tamwinat , a mobile application designed to provide users with a seamless online shopping experience.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your personal information when you use our app, including during the payment process via Apple Pay and MyFatoorah .

+We are committed to protecting your privacy and ensuring that your personal data is handled in compliance with applicable laws, including the General Data Protection Regulation (GDPR) and other relevant regulations.

 🔍 1.
 Information We Collect
-We may collect the following types of information:

 A. Personal Data You Provide
+When you register or use our services, we may collect:

-Account Information : Name, email address, phone number, password, and other details when you register or update your profile.
+Account Information : Name, email address, phone number, password, and other details when you create or update your account.
-Shipping & Billing Information : Address, ZIP code, country, region, city, etc., needed to deliver products.
+Shipping & Billing Information : Full name, address, ZIP code, country, region, city, etc., required to deliver products.
-Payment Information : Payment method details (e.g., Apple Pay, credit card) processed securely by third-party services like Apple Pay and MyFatoorah .
+Payment Information : Payment method details processed securely by third-party services like Apple Pay and MyFatoorah .
+⚠️ Important : Tamwinat does not store any payment card information on its servers.
+All sensitive payment data is handled directly by Apple Pay and MyFatoorah.

 B. Automatically Collected Information
+When you use the app, we may automatically collect:

-Device Information : Device model, operating system, unique device identifiers, IP address, and mobile network information.
+Device Information : Device model, operating system version, unique device identifiers, IP address, and mobile network information.
-Usage Data : Pages visited, time spent on the app, search queries, and other usage patterns.
+Usage Data : Pages visited, time spent on the app, search queries, and other behavioral patterns.
 Location Data : Approximate location based on your IP address or device settings (only if permitted).
 C. Cookies and Tracking Technologies
-We use cookies and similar tracking tools to improve user experience, analyze app performance, and personalize content.
+We use cookies and similar tracking tools to:

+Improve user experience.
+Analyze app performance.
+Personalize content and advertisements.
+You can manage cookie preferences through your browser or device settings where available.

 💳 2.
 Payment Processing
 Tamwinat enables secure transactions using:

-Apple Pay
-MyFatoorah
-Apple Pay
+✅ Apple Pay
-When you use Apple Pay, your payment information is not stored on our servers.
+When you use Apple Pay , your payment information is not stored on our servers.
 Payment data is encrypted and handled securely by Apple.
 For more details, please see Apple Pay Privacy Policy .
-MyFatoorah
+✅ MyFatoorah
-All payments are processed securely through MyFatoorah.
+All payments are processed securely through MyFatoorah .
 No payment data is stored on our servers.
 For more details, please see MyFatoorah Privacy Policy .
 🔐 3.
 How We Use Your Information